GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  3. Even though multicast QUIC uses only source-specific multicast, older networks with devices that don't have IGMPv3 or MLDv2 support can propagate the joins as any-source multicast.
 If there are active senders sending to that destination, this can cause network congestion and CPU load due to discarding packets from the wrong source, even though at the application layer the UDP socket won't receive those packets from the wrong source.
  4. If different channels use the same (S,G) but different UDP ports, they will share the same multicast forwarding tree in an IP network.
 This is often useful when the data in the channels are linked, for example if MC_INTEGRITY frames are carried on one channel for packets carried on another channel, because it provides some fate-sharing for the linked data.
 However, for data that is not so linked, it would generally be a disadvantage to share the (S,G) because the network link of any receiver joined to one of those channels but not the other would receive both packets and throw away the data for the un-joined port, causing extra congestion and CPU load for the receiving device.

+## Buffering Unauthenticated Packets {#buffering-unauthenticated-packets}

+Clients need to buffer multicast packets that have been received but not yet authenticated if they want to process those packets after the corresponding MC_INTEGRITY information arrives.
+The amount of memory needed for this buffer is a function of the channel rate, the delay in receiving integrity information, packet reordering, and implementation policy.

+Max Authentication Delay is a channel property because the amount of receiver buffering required for unauthenticated packets depends on the channel's rate, the way integrity information is distributed for that channel, and the latency requirements of the application data carried on that channel.
+For example, a low-latency media channel might require integrity information to arrive quickly, while a file-transfer or software-update channel might tolerate a larger authentication delay in exchange for lower unicast integrity traffic or larger integrity blocks.

+Servers SHOULD choose Max Authentication Delay values that are appropriate for the channel's media or application latency requirements and for expected receiver memory constraints.
+Servers SHOULD send and retransmit MC_INTEGRITY information so that packets can be authenticated within the advertised Max Authentication Delay under normal operating conditions.
+Clients MAY use local policy to impose a smaller buffering limit than the value advertised by the server, in which case they might discard unauthenticated packets or leave the channel.

 # Security Considerations

 (Authors comment: Mostly incorporate {{I-D.draft-krose-multicast-security}}.
 Anything else?